-- The individual, department or organization which made the application for the certificate. - An authorised executive, supervisor or administrator (Telstra PKI policy management authority) on behalf of a subscriber or upon the Subscriber's termination. - Personnel responsible for the operations of the Telstra Issuing CA.
+- The individual, department or organization which made the application for the certificate. - An authorised executive, supervisor or administrator (Telstra PKI policy management authority) on behalf of a subscriber or upon the Subscriber's termination. - Personnel responsible for the operations of the Telstra purple managed issuing CA CBNSTL5GFCA01.